 Harold looked to her.
-“I was just getting to that” he said.
-“There are medicines available to you, potions for calming, exhaustion, headaches, and pain relievers.
-Expect some pain and you may struggle to walk on occasion, but after about a week it should not become a problem.
+“There are medicines available to you, potions for calming, exhaustion, energy, headaches, and pain relievers.
+Expect to struggle for the first few week, walking may be a concern, and fatigue will come and go, so I highly recommend you use the potions, they are there for your disposal.
 Your skin and bruises will come right over time.
 If something major happens, tap your wand against the front door and speak the incantation salutem subitis, and someone should be with you within the minute.”
 He said as he began to stand up.

-She had completely forgotten Malfoy was even in the room.
+She had completely forgot Malfoy was even in the room.
 Things may be a bit more complicated having to heal in a house alone with him.
 Surely that’ll end in more injuries than what they already have.
 It was time to swallow their pride.